carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 {: .output }

 > # Closures
 > In the above example the filter condition is wrapped in curly brackets, instead of round brackets, since it specifies a closure as the operator’s argument.
-This just is a language syntax-sugar for filter({ it<5})
+This just is a language short for filter({ it<5})
 {: .callout}

 ####  literal value

-Finally if we only want to include elements of a specific value we can specify a literal value.
+Finally, if we only want to include elements of a specific value we can specify a literal value.
 In the example below we use the literal value `X` to filter the channel for only those elements containing the value `X`.

 ~~~
 channel